Bernard Collomb

-Bernard Marie François Alexandre Collomb-Clerc (7 October 1930 in Annecy, Haute-Savoie – 19 September 2011 in La Colle-sur-Loup, Alpes-Maritimes) was a Formula One driver from France.
+Bernard Marie François Alexandre Collomb-Clerc (7 October 1930 – 19 September 2011) was a Formula One driver from France.
 He participated in six World Championship Grands Prix, debuting on 2 July 1961, scoring no championship points.
 He almost always drove self-prepared cars, and first raced Coopers, switching to Lotuses in 1963.
 His best Formula One result was fourth at Vienna in a non-Championship race in 1961, at the wheel of a Cooper-Climax.